DataONEorg/bookkeeper/README.rst

         }
     }

 #.
 View your quotas.
-Once the order is paid, a subscription to the product(s) is created, and your quotas are set.
+Once the order is paid, a membership to the product(s) is created, and your quotas are set.

 .. code:: bash